fivdi/mcp-spi-adc/README.md

 1 for `/dev/spidev1.n`, ..., default 0
 - deviceNumber - the SPI device number of the MCP3008, 0 for `/dev/spidevn.0`,
 1 for `/dev/spidevn.1`, ..., default 0
-- speedHz - a number representing the channel bitrate in Hertz, default 1350000
+- speedHz - a number representing the SPI clock frequency for reading from the channel in Hertz, default 1350000

 ### adcChannel.read(cb)
 - cb - completion callback